hristinanikpi/tower_of_hanoi/README.md

 ## Requrements and Installation

+The application was developed using Python 3.

+Additionally, it uses Python's module Flusk.

-To run the application, clone the repository and install the required packages:
+First, clone the repository and install the required packages:

 ```bash
 git clone https://github.com/hristinanikpi/tower_of_hanoi.git